IRC with SSL and OTR Encryption

 apt-get install irssi irssi-plugin-otr

-After installation start the client typing:
+After installation, start the client by typing:

 irssi

-Specify your identity with those commands:
+Specify your identity with these commands:

 /set real_name your_nickname